argaen/kickscraper/README.md

     'description': "THE DECK OF LEGENDS\nEverything from the previous reward PLUS each of the game creators will draw you a custom card.
 (We apologize in advance for Elan's drawing skills.)\n\nLess", 'title': 'Pledge $500 or more\n\n\nAbout $500 USD', 'uid': '3571711'}}
+>>> p.early_birds
+{'3531562': {'backers_left': 0,
+  'description': "THE COLLECTOR'S DECK\nTwo copies of both decks from the previous reward but one of each will be signed by the creators of the game.
+(So you don't have to ruin the fancy signed decks with your filthy game playing hands.)\n\nLess", 'title': 'Pledge $100 or more',
+  'uid': '3531562'},
+ '3571711': {'backers_left': 0,
+  'description': "THE DECK OF LEGENDS\nEverything from the previous reward PLUS each of the game creators will draw you a custom card.
+(We apologize in advance for Elan's drawing skills.)\n\nLess", 'title': 'Pledge $500 or more',
+  'uid': '3571711'}}
 ```

 For the KickStarter backend, there is a `project_json` attribute that allows to retrieve the extra information retrieved from the query to the HTTP endpoint.
 You can also access this attributs in a normal way with `p.connector.<attribute_name>`.